 “Hey, why don’t you watch where you’re going,” Clyde said angrily.

 Clyde took his eyes off the man’s shoes and placed them back on his face, which still displayed his winning smile.
 “I don’t give handouts.
-But if you want to earn your keep, I can see to it that you’ll be in a position to get employment.”
+But if you want to earn your keep, I can see that you’ll be able to get employment.”

 “Oh, I’m unable to work Sir, back injury.”